source-foundry/FilterListManager/README.md

 ### Upgrades

 The `Preferences > Addons > Plugins` window in Glyphs will indicate when an update is available for the FLM plugin.
-To upgrade your installed plugin, locate the [latest release of the plugin](https://github.com/source-foundry/FilterListManager/releases/latest) in the Github repository Releases and follow the same instruction that you followed for initial installation above.
+To upgrade your installed plugin, locate the [latest release of the plugin](https://github.com/source-foundry/FilterListManager/releases/latest) in the Github Releases and follow the same instructions that you followed for initial installation above.

 Changes that were included in the release are indicated in the repository [CHANGELOG.md](CHANGELOG.md).